NYounggg/UPCConvert/README.md

 ## Input
 Input file should be a .csv with headers "UPC-E" and "Quantity".
 When running the program, a Windows Explorer instance will open.
 Select your input .csv file here.

-Example of input data below:
+Example syntax of input data below:

 ![csv](https://github.com/NYounggg/UPCConvert/assets/71022019/2cc746e8-1f12-48d7-9b74-514a3d8ee1f9)